 The political arena, of which I was once a participating combatant, renders me to the point of tears.
 The level of corruption, malfeasance, non-feasance, incompetence, nepotism, glad-handing, duping, abuse and other equally unsavory actions are beyond what I would have ever dreamed the American public would allow.

-Were it up to me, we would scrap the entire thing and begin with the Magna Carta and Constitution, to craft a document with concise language with little to no room for interpretation.
+Were it up to me, we would scrap the entire thing and begin with the Magna Carta, the Declaration of Independence and the Constitution, to craft a document with concise language with little to no room for interpretation.
 Yes, there are some Amendments which may not make the cut in my version of what government should and should not be.

 While these attitudes and opinions have changed very little over the decades, my social outrage is not what defines me.